 Fox Hollow Films is an independent film production company based in Lincoln, Nebraska.
 We produce feature documentary films and live action dramas.
 It is owned by James Dean Le Sueur, a prize-winning filmmaker and distinguished historian (Samuel Clark Waugh Distinguished Professor of International Relations at the University of Nebraska, Lincoln and Senior Associate Member of St Antony's College, Oxford University).
 Fox Hollow Films uses cinematic storytelling to explore the dynamic intersections art, history, politics, and ideas.

-Fox Hollow Film's first feature documentary, The Art of Dissent, was debuted at film festivals in 2020.
+Fox Hollow Film's first feature documentary, The Art of Dissent, debuted at film festivals in 2020.
 The project utilizes never-before-seen film and TV archives from Czech TV in Prague to showcase how the underground dissident movement in Czechoslovakia resisted the communist totalitarian state after the Soviet-led invasion in 1968.
 The film premiered at the prestigious Rhode Island International Film Festival in August 2020, where it won the first of five awards.
 The Art of Dissent is a co-production of NUtech Ventures and Czech TV.
 It was begun at Fox Hollow Films and finished in Prague at FRMOL Production.
 The Art of Dissent is distributed in North America by Gravitas Ventures.
 The Czech version, Umění disentu, was broadcast by Czech TV to commemorate the tenth anniversary of Czech President Václav Havel’s death in December 2021.
-It is distributed globally by Doc Alliances Films.
+It is distributed globally (outside North America and Czech Republic) by DA Films.
 The movie has been translated into Czech, Arabic, and Albanian.